This sensory slime promises HOURS of fun for your toddler or sensory loving kid. And the shades of green make it a great craft for St. Patrick’s Day!

 Then fold and twist them together until you have one big beautiful lump of sensory slime.

 Isn’t it pretty?
 I love giving my kids sensory slime at their little table while I’m working in the kitchen.
 It keeps them occupied and happy, and I’m close by for them to show me all the cool things they do with it, and to make sure there is NO EATING SLIME!
-Borax is NOT safe to eat.
+Borax is NOT safe to eat (although they would have to consume LARGE quantities for it to be toxic).
+You can check out our fluffy slime recipe without Borax if you want a borax free slime.

 You can keep your sensory slime in a zip top plastic bag for weeks, and have it ready made whenever the kids want to play with it.